 You or your partner can't sell any interest in the home without the other person's consent (agreement).
 For more information, see Your home on reserve.

-Family LawLINE (LSS) — Telephone service where family lawyers provide advice about parenting time, custody, access, support, and agreements.
+Family LawLINE (Legal Aid BC) — Phone service where family lawyers provide advice about parenting time, support, and agreements, and child protection.

 BC Association of Friendship Centres — Find a friendship centre in your area

 Victoria Native Friendship Centre — Free legal clinic — Call 250-412-7794

 Hope for Wellness Help Line — Free, experienced, and culturally competent help — Call 1-855-242-3310 (24 hours every day)

 Kids Help Phone — Free, confidential, anonymous e-mental health service — Call 1-800-668-6868 or text 686868 (24 hours every day)